 Join our Global Oxygen Depletion Facebook Page and follow some current thinking, and maybe lend some of your own.

-Stay tuned for Scott’s upcoming book Breathless.
+Stay tuned for Scott’s upcoming book about oxygen depletion.
 Join our mailing list to get news.
 Update 2021: I’m still working on this.
 It’s been a tough project, but I plan to publish soon one way or another.